A Shape Dynamics Tutorial: Barbour--Bertotti best matching

 We need a criterion to judge the `distance' between $q^i$ and $q^f$.
 There is a natural notion of distance on $\doublestroke{R}^9$ given by the Euclidean distance $\d : \doublestroke{R}^9 \times \doublestroke{R}^9 \to \doublestroke{R}$ which is just the square root of the sum of the square of the difference between each component of the two $\doublestroke{R}^9$-vectors:

-This expression depends both on the intrinsic change of configuration between the two triangles and on the relative placement of picture 2 wrt picture 1.
+This expression depends both on the intrinsic change of configuration between the two triangles and on the relative placement of picture 2 w.r.t. picture 1.
 We can remove the latter dependence by trying all possible placements and finding the one that minimizes (\ref{EuclDist}).
 In other words we have to find $q^\st{BM} = \oplus_{a=1}^3{{\bf r}}_a^\st{BM}$ such that

 (I chose to move the second picture, but obviously I could equivalently have moved the first one).
 In other words, we minimize with respect to transformations of the second triangle that keep its observable properties (the three $r_{ab}(t_f)$) unchanged.
 Those are the Euclidean transformations $\Eucl(3) = ISO(3) = SO(3) \ltimes \doublestroke{R}^3$, which act on a single particle coordinate-vector as